Phitrapy/phitrapy.github.io/_posts/2022-08-23-migrate-to-jest.md

 ## Conclusion

-Conclusion, you've been through this migration, at least I hope so! 🙏
+Congratulations, you've been through this migration, at least I hope so! 🙏

 [Email-me](mailto:clement.begnaud@proton.me) or [submit an issue](https://github.com/Phitrapy/phitrapy.github.io/issues/new) if you would like to give some feedback!